oieduardorabelo/use-navigator-online/README.md

 }
 ```

 You can initialize your application offline-first.
-This **will not re-render** your application in "online" state because `window` will not trigger an "online" change event when the page loads.

-You need to manually trigger a "online" event to re-render your application:
+This **will sync** with `window.navigator.onLine` when your application starts, using a `useEffect`.
+Trigerring a re-render of your application.

 ```javascript
 import { useNavigatorOnline } from '@oieduardorabelo/use-navigator-online';